Uganda volunteering projects, Bwindi National Park

 Travelling with respect:

 Our volunteers benefit from a well designed, rigorous and enjoyable orientation programme when they arrive in Uganda.
-This includes basic local language tuition to enable our guests to share a few words with their new community.
-They'll also get the chance to learn to dance a traditional dance so when they're invited to village parties and ceremonies they can truly join in, they'll learn all about local customs and understand how to create great relationships with local people.
+This includes basic local language tuition to enable our guests to share a few words with their new community and they'll learn all about local customs and understand how to create great relationships with local people.